 This distribution has shrunk considerably since then, in particular as regards the North Downs from Burham eastwards to the coast.
 Sites in this latter area were known to Francis Rose, such as at Yockletts Bank (1958); Fanscombe Wood, east of Wye (1959); and Petham (1959).
 In the 1971-80 county survey (Philp, 1982), 13 tetrad records were made.
 The species was considered to be declining: many of the adult bushes appeared to be suffering from the effects of a fungus and there were no recent reports of any seedlings in the country.
-Apart from a few bushes on Southborough Common, all other localities were on the chalk.
+Apart from a number of bushes on Southborough Common (c.30 in 1960, 20 in 1997, none of which can now, 2019, be traced), all other localities were on the chalk.